Plant Sciences (by research) MSc (research) - 2019 Entry

 This programme is suitable for those wishing to carry out a short, in depth research project, and not attend taught programmes.
 The MSc by Research programmes consist of induction courses, an eight-month research project and a period to write it up.
 The degree is carefully tailored to your interests, and can be particularly suitable for people undertaking research in a work-based context wishing to gain an academic qualification.

-Entry requirements: Upper second class honours degree, or its equivalent, in a relevant subject.
+Entry requirements: 2:1 (Hons) degree (UK) or equivalent in a relevant subject.
 Industry-based experience will be considered, with demonstration of appropriate skills

 Assessment: Original research and dissertation